abusuioc/hms-start-hacking/README.md

 - the`agconnect-services.json` configuration file needed by any HMS SDK

-- the signing configuration needed to authenticate the project to App Gallery the cloud related functions:
+- the signing configuration needed to authenticate the project to App Gallery, for the cloud related functions:

-  - a Java keystore containing the signing key
+  - a Java keystore (.jks file) containing the signing key

   - the *keystore.properties* file that unlocks the keystore and it's referenced from within *app/build.gradle*